Espressive/cascara/README.md

 #### Install NVM

-We need to install node.
-There are reasons we will likely have to change to different versions of Node at times.
+We use Node and Node Packages in our codebase.
+Node has _lots_ of different versions, and at times there are reasons we might need to switch to different versions.
 Therefore we should install Node Version Manager to allow us to switch versions easily.

 0. Check if nvm is already installed